Last updated: October 2022

 What's the definition of car insurance fraud?

 The Insurance Information Institute (III) defines insurance fraud as "a deliberate deception perpetrated against or by an insurance company or agent for the purpose of financial gain."
-Sounds pretty official, doesn't it?
-In simpler terms, it's when someone intentionally does or says something wrong in order to gain a benefit from an insurance company (like a lower premium or a claim payment) that he or she is not entitled to.
+In simpler terms, it's when someone intentionally does or says something wrong in order to gain a benefit from an insurance company (like a lower premium or a claim payment) or the other way around, like a dishonest agent deceiving a policyholder.

 The III notes that there are two types of fraud: hard fraud and soft fraud.